-Keywords Agripreneurship, Youth, Agribusiness, Systematic Literature Review (SLR), Youth Inclination
+Keywords agripreneurship, youth, agribusiness, systematic literature review (SLR), youth inclination

-Developing entrepreneurship, especially in the agriculture sector, is vital to overcome the aging agriculture system and youth unemployment.
+Developing entrepreneurship, especially in the agriculture sector, is vital to overcome the aging agriculture system and increasing youth unemployment.
 Entrepreneurship is acknowledged as one of the main drivers of economic development by encouraging growth, innovation, technology adoption, and poverty reduction (United Nations, 2013).
-These are the factors that are important to achieve sustainable agriculture.
-Entrepreneurship contributes to economic development (Baumol, 1968)
+These are also the same factors important to achieve sustainable agriculture.
+Entrepreneurship contributes to economic development (Baumol,

-and is among the four factors of production in addition to land, labor, and capital.
+1968) and is among the four factors of production in addition to land, labor, and capital.
 Agriculture entrepreneurship involves creating a product or providing services of value related to agriculture to bring returns on investment and improve livelihoods.
 Developing agricultural entrepreneurship is necessary to drive human resource productivity in agriculture.

-Agripreneurship is not limited to making a farming enterprise profitable but may involve a wide range of agricultural related initiatives with a positive and transformative impact on communities (Mukembo, 2017).
-The agripreneurship vision emphasis is not so that young people return to the farming methods of their parents and grandparents; instead, its emphasis is on the development of value chains, entrepreneurship, and farming as a business.
-The term agripreneurship fully recognizes the innovation, creativity, resilience, and market orientation implicit in the concept of entrepreneurship (Afande et al.,2015).
+Agripreneurship is not limited to making a farm enterprise profitable but may involve a wide range of agricultural related initiatives with a positive and transformative impact on communities (Mukembo, 2017).
+The agripreneurship vision emphasizes not on young people return to the farming methods of their parents and grandparents; instead, on the development of value chains, entrepreneurship, and farming as a business.
+The term agripreneurship fully recognizes the innovation, creativity, resilience, and market orientation implicit in the concept of entrepreneurship (Afande et al., 2015).
 To create and develop more agribusiness opportunities and strengthen entrepreneurship competencies, entrepreneurship education and training should be applied to the productive age group commonly known as the youth.